 Flex Retention: There is a good bit of articulation around the ankle that allows for the boot to flex better and last longer.

-Response: To us the Kaiju has the feel and flex of the Burton Ion but response in between the Driver X and Ion.
+Response: To us, the Kaiju has the feel and flex of the Burton Ion but the response in between the Driver X and Ion.
 If you want a traditional lace alternative to the Burton Ion here you go.
 One of the things we initially noticed is the Nike Kaiju is incredibly responsive out of the box.
 We initially paired this boot with the Rossignol Onemag Amptek and it made the board almost too easy to turn.
-It reminded me (editor) of the first time I transitioned from some Ride boots that are now discontinued to the Burton Driver X. It takes a couple days to get use to.
-In fact these initially have very similar turn initiation to the Driver X’s.
+It reminded me (editor) of the first time I transitioned from some Ride boots that are now discontinued to the Burton Driver X. It takes a couple of days to get used to.
+In fact, these initially have very similar turn initiation to the Driver X’s.
 Peter loved this feeling and said he liked these boots better than his Burton SL-X’s.
 I (editor) did not agree with this but felt the overall feel and response from these boots was amazing.
 After several days of riding the Kaiju starts to mellow out and the response acts more like the flex.

 Traction: Very solid traction in just about any condition.